fadams/kubernetes-playpen/README.md

 ```

 I've *no idea* why I'm seeing that error - need to try and dig into the hyperkube documents - it's not obvious that any API server is actually running for example :-(

+**UPDATE** I've just come across [kid - Kubernetes in Docker](https://github.com/vyshane/kid) which actually seems to work!!
+It has launched what looks like a working Kubernetes and I'm not seeing the kubectl connection refused problem and also a working Kubernetes Dashboard.
+Kid is basically a single bash script so it should be possible to figure out what that is doing that the other instructions are not.